lukimana/etos-website/content/homepage/Tournaments.md

 header_menu: true
 ---

 There will be regular bi-weekly tournaments.
-Those are meant to be a regular staple, that are meant to be a fun, yet still a competetive way to experience Omega Strikers at it's full potenial.
+Those are meant to be a regular staple that are meant to be a fun, yet still a competetive way to experience Omega Strikers at it's full potenial.
 All streamed live on [Twitch!](https://www.twitch.tv/et_os)

 Of course there are plans for serious and competetive tournaments, with a set prizepool!
 We might also do the occasional one-off with a special ruleset like [The Starcade](https://www.start.gg/tournament/the-starcade/details)